shuntress/web-host/README.md

 source with no dependencies ([one dependency](https://nodejs.org)).

-To that end, you may notice that package.json and node_modules are missing. there are no grunt, trevor, cargo, slurp, package, jarvis, babel, lint, or docker files.
+To that end, you may notice that package.json and node_modules are missing.
+There are no grunt, trevor, cargo, slurp, package, jarvis, babel, lint, or docker files.
 There are no subdirectories (except git).

-The included (short) setup script should handle the most complicated part (systemd configuration) of installing this software.
-The setup script targets *nix & systemd but all the javascript should be system-agnostic.
+The included (short) setup script targets *nix & systemd (the javascript should be all be system-agnostic) and handles the most complicated part (systemd configuration) of installing this software.